 As a new mother, that's all that I had needed to hear.
 Whether new or not, that's what most every mother needs to hear.

 This post is my way of cheering you on.
-As we approach Mother's Day, this post is my way of celebrating everything that we mothers do -- both seen and unseen.
+It's my way of celebrating everything that we mothers do -- both seen and unseen.
 It's a reminder that we're all going to make it.
 So, dear moms, take heart, and take these words to heart.
 They're what I would have told myself when I became a mother.

 1) It Gets Easier